KxSystems/docs/docs/ref/deal.md

 ---
-title: Roll, Deal, Permute | Reference | KDB-X and q documentation
+title: Roll, Deal, Permute | Reference | kdb+ and q documentation
 description: Roll, Deal, and Permute are q operators that return ran dom selections, with or without duplicates
 author: KX Systems, Inc., a subsidiary of KX Software Limited
 date: July 2019